tomstorey/m68k_bare_metal/INSTALL-macOS.md

 Grab a coffee, this can take a while.

-## ARM based Macs (Apple Silicon)

-The toolchain does not currently build on ARM based Macs, at least the one I have access to which I have recently obtained (running Sequoia 15.5).

-I am working to resolve this.
-If you have the time and/or ability to help with this I would appreciate it.

-Once this works I will update this repository with further information.
-In the mean time I am tracking my progress in an issue: https://github.com/tomstorey/m68k_bare_metal/issues/4

-## Resume converged instructions

-When the build has completed successfully, you can remove two temporary directories that were created (this will free up around 2GB of disk space):
+When the build has completed successfully, you can remove two temporary directories that were created (this will free up a chunk of disk space):

 ```
 m68k_bare_metal % rm -rf toolchain/build toolchain/sources